Table of Contents

 According to the CDC, 10 to 30 percent of people will die within one month of being diagnosed with DVT/PE.
 So, prompt treatment with an effective medication such as Eliquis is critical.

-In 2014, Eliquis was also approved to prevent DVT/PE in people who have recently undergone hip or knee replacement surgery.
+In 2014, Eliquis generic was also approved to prevent DVT/PE in people who have recently undergone hip or knee replacement surgery.

 According to the National Blood Clot Alliance (NBCA), without preventative treatment, up to 80 percent of orthopedic surgical patients will develop DVT, and 10 to 20 percent will develop PE.